ntu-hci-lab/SpinShot/Firmware_STM32/README.md

 ## Notes

-To open the STM32Cube project, use the `SpinShot.ioc` file.
-To access the Keil project, open the `MDK_ARM/SpinShot.uvprojx` file.
+To open the STM32Cube project, use the `./SpinShot_STM32/SpinShot.ioc` file.
+To access the Keil project, open the `./SpinShot_STM32/MDK_ARM/SpinShot.uvprojx` file.